 B. Supervision of the 300 hours requires that the supervisor meet the following requirements and MUST provide documentation of qualifications:

-- a person with a Master’s Degree and license or certification in addictions counseling
+- a person with a Master’s Degree and license in addictions counseling or Master's Degree and certification in addictions counseling OR

 - OR an approved Health and Welfare Clinical Supervisor (QP) under IDAPA 16.07.20.02